anbarak/foundry/README.md

 ## 📐 Design Principles

-> `foundry` is built with a modern engineering philosophy: **terminal-first**, **automation-first**, modular, minimalist, secure, deterministic, and designed to support the coming shift toward AI agents — software that reasons, acts, and collaborates.
+> `foundry` is built with a modern engineering philosophy: terminal-first, automation-first, and designed to support the coming shift toward AI agents.
+It’s engineered to be lightweight, low-friction, modular, and easy to undo — aligning with internal platform engineering best practices.

 | Principle                   | Description                                                                        |
 |-----------------------------|------------------------------------------------------------------------------------|